evangowan/paleo_sea_level/readme.md

 Gowan, E.J., Tregoning, P., Purcell, A., Montillet, J.P. and McClusky, S., 2016.
 A model of the western Laurentide Ice Sheet, using observations of glacial isostatic adjustment.
 Quaternary Science Reviews, 139, pp.1-16.

+Special thanks:

+- Alisa V. Baranskaya for sending me the complete references for the Russian sea level database, including translations.

 -------------

 In this project, there are a series of scripts and programs to plot published paleo-sea level data and calculated sea level, and create a report that shows the results.
 To run these scripts, it is assumed that you have compiled the Fortran programs in the "Fortran/" directory.
 The scripts require the following: